BDC Hamburger Icon

 You may be busy, but responding to customer and prospect emails promptly is critical ― especially if successful lead conversion is your goal.
 If you know you won’t be able to address a lengthy email for a while, send a quick reply to let them know you’ve received their request and will get back to them at a specific time.
 If the matter is urgent, consider delegating the query to another team member to ensure a timely response.

-Like many of the tips on this list, prompt email responses should be your goal in all email communications ― not just customers and prospects.
+Like many of the tips on this list, prompt email responses should be your goal in all email communications ― not just with customers and prospects.
 Responding promptly to emails from vendors, co-workers, industry peers and more is a best practice that shows competence and respect.
 Even if you receive an email that wasn’t meant for you, replying with that information and helping the sender find the right contact demonstrates professionalism.

 5. Don’t write emails when you’re upset.